About Me

 Diversity

 Monocultures have blind spots.
 Diversity leads to better results for many reasons, but one of them is that different people bring different viewpoints to a problem and solutions tend to be better on diverse teams.
 I’ve seen this for my whole career.
 Beware: diversity means more than skin color or gender or country of origin.
 It also means age, culture, socio-economic background and more.
-A whole team of about the same age all from the same college may LOOK diverse but might not be.
+A whole team of about the same age all from the same college may LOOK diverse but might not be when it comes to thinking.
 Beware monocultures.
 I embrace diversity and actively seek different perspectives.

 Plus,it’s the right thing to do.
 And frankly, the tech industry has a lot of work to do in this area.
 There’s a ton of terrible stories about what women in tech have to deal with just to do their job.
 Similar problem for people of color.
 I don’t tolerate discriminatory behavior and neither should any of you.
 It’s not just a “management problem” to solve.
 It takes everyone to stand up for equality and diversity.